thebaldgeek/thebaldgeek.github.io/notable_flights.md

 	    REMAINING FUEL: 05:00
 	    PERSONS ON BOARD: 356
 ```
-Here we can see the initial pan pan pan messages.
+Here we can see the initial pan pan pan message.
 At this stage we do not know how the flight crew found out about the bomb threat.
-They call the emergency and give the fuel on board and SOB (souls on board).
+They call the emergency and give the fuel on board and SOB (souls on board) / POB (Persons On Board).
 This came via C-band as expected.
 Its not 100% correct, but good enough to keep in mind that C=Band = cockpit.
+L-Band is land (or dispatch)

 L-Band then asks for confirmation of the emergency.
 ```